• As per Vertex, Last Mile Delivery Market is projected to grow at a CAGR of 9% from 2025 to 2032.

-The Last Mile Delivery Market is estimated to reach USD 300 Billion by 2032.
+• The Global Last Mile Delivery Market is estimated to reach USD 300 Billion by 2032.

-The Global Last Mile Delivery Market was valued at USD 155 Billion in 2024.
+• The Global Last Mile Delivery Market size was valued at USD 155 Billion in 2024.

-The last mile delivery market is undergoing rapid expansion, driven by shifting consumer expectations and advancements in logistics technology.
-Key factors fueling this growth include the rising demand for same-day and next-day deliveries, the increasing need for real-time tracking and visibility, the surge in on-demand services, and the complexities associated with urban congestion and sustainability initiatives.
+The last mile delivery market is growing rapidly due to shifting consumer demands and advancements in logistics technology.
+Key drivers include the increasing demand for same-day and next-day deliveries, a heightened need for real-time tracking and visibility, the rise of on-demand services, and the challenges posed by urban congestion and sustainability efforts.

-Last Mile Delivery represents the final and most critical phase of the logistics supply chain, where goods are transported from distribution centers, fulfillment hubs, or retail locations to the end consumer.
-This stage is instrumental in defining the efficiency, speed, and cost-effectiveness of the overall supply chain.
+Last mile delivery is the final and most critical step in the logistics supply chain, where goods are transported from distribution centers, fulfillment hubs, or retail locations directly to the consumer.
+This phase plays a vital role in determining the overall speed, cost-efficiency, and reliability of the entire supply chain.

 Based on delivery mode, regular delivery held leading share of the global last mile delivery market in 2024.
 Regular Delivery refers to standard delivery services that typically take longer to fulfill, with transit times ranging from 2 to 7 business days.
 This mode of delivery is primarily focused on cost-effectiveness rather than speed.
 The regular delivery segment continues to dominate the last-mile delivery market due to its affordability and established infrastructure.